 Sassan Pejhan has been actively involved in digital video processing and IP networks for the past 25 years.
 His experience includes academic and industrial research, commercial product design and development, developing and evaluating intellectual property, and advising senior management on technology strategies and product roadmaps.

-Pejhan currently leads the Advanced Video development team at AT&T’s Entertainment Group.
-His team is responsible for evaluating and the development of new audio/video technologies and their integration into the DIRECTV service offerings.
-He joined DIRECTV in 2010, which was merged with AT&T in 2015.
+Pejhan currently leads the Advanced Video Development Team at AT&T’s Entertainment Group.
+His team is responsible for the evaluation and development of new audio/video technologies and their integration into the DirecTV service offerings.
+He joined DirecTV in 2010, which was merged with AT&T in 2015.

 Pejhan previously headed advanced video development at VBrick Systems, a developer of networked audiovisual appliances.
 Prior to that, he was the lead technologist at Sorceron, a developer of multimedia authoring and distribution software, and he spent four years at Sarnoff Corporation (formerly RCA Labs), where he developed MPEG-4 related multimedia authoring tools and video streaming applications.
 Pejhan also worked at Eastman Kodak, where he conducted R&D work on efficient image transmission over the Internet, and Citicorp, where he completed the 2-year Management Associate Development Program.

 Pejhan holds doctorate and master degrees in electrical engineering from Columbia University and a bachelor’s degree in electrical engineering from the Imperial College of Science and Technology (London University).